-In [117]-[119], the use of correlations between unknown encrypted GPS L1 P(Y) code signals from two receivers was used to detect spoofing.
-While these represented initial implementations, [120] presented a cohesive explanation and demonstration of the proposed concept.
+In [115]-[117], the use of correlations between unknown encrypted GPS L1 P(Y) code signals from two receivers was used to detect spoofing.
+While these represented initial implementations, [118] presented a cohesive explanation and demonstration of the proposed concept.
 Since there are known signal relationships between the known carrier & code phase of the C(A) code with the encrypted P(Y) code, part of the encrypted signals at two receivers were correlated for spoofing detection.
 The technique is premised on the hypothesis that if a PRN is spoofed, the cross-correlation statistic will be low.
 The signals used to test the algorithm were obtained from commercial of-the-shelf (COTS) devices, while the software processing was evaluated offline.
-An estimate of the detection statistic was obtained from a quadrature baseband mixing of the P(Y) code and an inter-receiver time mapping was implemented to align the C/A code start/stop times.
-From the experimental results presented, this framework was able to detect a spoofed PRN.
-With respect to the performance of the setup, the authors noted that for receivers placed in the same location experienced cross-talk between channels.
-This was associated with the Doppler shifts and code delays of other GPS signals.